bezzlab/mzIdentMLVisualiser/README.md

 #### Step 1 - Edit the configuration file

 You need to make sure, you have enabled visualisation plugins on your Galaxy installation.
 First, go to your *galaxy.ini*  configuration file (located in ```<your galaxy directory>/config/```).
-If you do not have a *galaxy.ini* file, but have a  *galaxy.ini.sample* file, then make a copy of *galaxy.ini.sample* file and rename it to *galaxy.ini*.
+If you do not have a *galaxy.ini* file, but have a  *galaxy.ini.sample* file, then makes a copy of *galaxy.ini.sample* file and rename it to *galaxy.ini*.
 Secondly, search for *visualization_plugins_directory* setting in that  *galaxy.ini* file.
 If this setting has not already set, assign your visualisation directory/uncomment the (last) line as follows:

 ```bash
 # Visualizations config directory: where to look for individual visualization plugins.